-Motoring journalists from from two different (and competing) outlets in Australia have both reported issues with the off road machines.
+Motoring journalists from two different (and competing) outlets in Australia have both reported issues with the off-road machines.
 Each time the problem happened, the engine was switched into a limp home mode, reducing power, and in one instance the vehicle was performing an overtaking manoeuvre at the time.

 What causes the problem?